kristijan-pajtasev/cypress-report/README.md

 ### isLocalDeployment | boolean
 If true all static files will use location on disc for reference, otherwise it will use relative href path.

+### refreshInterval | int
+Number of milliseconds saying how often do you want to refresh the page.
+Default value is 10 minutes.

+### dashboardTitle | string
+Title to be displayed at the top of the dashboard.
+Default title is "Cypress reports".